 46. See the making of Phinisi boat in Tana Beru, South Sulawesi.

 47. Wanna fly?
 A real fly?
 Go paragliding in Puncak, West Java.

 48. Weekend escape to Belitung island from Jakarta.
 It is possible.
-The island has blue crystal clear water and a lovely area to snorkels and enjoy sotong (squid).
+The island has blue crystal clear water and a lovely area to snorkel and enjoy sotong (squid).

-49. Don’t want to go outside Jakarta, enjoying Car Free Day when the main road closed for citizens in Jakarta able to run or cycling every weekend from 6 am until 11 am.
+49. Don’t want to go outside Jakarta?
+Enjoy a Car Free Day when the main road is closed and you are able to run or cycle every weekend from 6 am until 11 am.

-50. Enjoying the beautiful fine dining with lots of Indonesian antique ornaments in Loro Djonggrang Restaurant, Jakarta.
+50. Enjoy beautiful fine dining with lots of Indonesian antique ornaments in Loro Djonggrang Restaurant, Jakarta.

 51. If you are in Jakarta and don’t have so much time, you can consider going to Taman Mini Indonesia (TMII).
 A huge park where you can see traditional houses in Indonesia.